fabnicol/mkg_docker_image/README.md

 + Say you just built **docker.io/gentoo/mygentoo:1.0**, and as for the other two base images, firt pull it from cache:
 `#docker image pull docker.io/gentoo/mygentoo:1.0`
 + Now run the container using:
-`# docker run -it --device /dev/vboxdrv:/dev/vboxdrv -v /dev/log:/dev/log mygentoo:1.0 bash`
+`# docker run -it --entrypoint bash --device /dev/vboxdrv:/dev/vboxdrv -v /dev/log:/dev/log mygentoo:1.0`
 + Once in the container, note its ID on the left of the shell  input line.
 + If the image contains an **mkg** directory, run `git pull` within it to update the sources.
 Otherwise (depending on versions), clone the *mkg* repository: